Breaking the Data Barrier in Learning Symbolic Computation: A Case Study on Variable Ordering Suggestion for Cylindrical Algebraic Decomposition: Method

 In this section, we detail the preprocessing pipeline applied to the raw datasets used in this work, which include both the CAD data and the pre-training data.
 The goal is to articulate how these two types of data are transformed from their initial raw forms into structured input–output pairs suitable for model learning.

 For raw CAD data, each instance is represented as an input–output pair $(sys, time)$, where $sys$ denotes an $n$-variable polynomial system and $time$ records the running timings of the CAD solver under all $n!$ possible variable orderings.
 Let $t^\ast$ denote the minimum running time.
 Extensive empirical evidence indicates that certain orderings, while not attaining the exact minimum, yield running timings that are nearly indistinguishable from $t^\ast$.
-To capture these cases, we introduce a tolerance parameter $\tau = 0.03$ and define the set of relative optimal orderings as $ \mathcal{O}_{\mathrm{rel}} = \{\, order \;|\; t(order) \leq (1+\tau)\,t^\ast \,\}. $ For convenience, unless otherwise stated, the term ``optimal'' is used to refer to any ordering within $\mathcal{O}_{\mathrm{rel}}$, thereby subsuming the absolute optimum as a special case.
+To capture these cases, we introduce a tolerance parameter $\tau = 0.03$ and define the set of relative optimal orderings as $ \mathcal{O}_{\mathrm{rel}} = \{\, order \;|\; t(order) \leq (1+\tau)\,t^\ast \,\}, $ {where \(t({order})\) denotes the running time of the CAD solver under the given variable ordering \({order}\).} For convenience, unless otherwise stated, the term ``optimal'' is used to refer to any ordering within $\mathcal{O}_{\mathrm{rel}}$, thereby subsuming the absolute optimum as a special case.
 For instance, in Example~\ref{exam:features}, with $\tau = 0.03$, both $[x_2, x_1, x_3]$ and $[x_1, x_2, x_3]$ are considered to be optimal.
 The objective of preprocessing raw CAD data is to transform each instance into pairs of the form $(sys, optimal\_order)$.

 The raw pre-training data consist of only the input polynomial systems.
-The objective of preprocessing in this setting is to construct input–output pairs of the form $(sys, feature)$, where $feature$ denotes the task-specific feature vector described in Table \ref{tab:tasks-description}.
+The objective of preprocessing in this setting is to construct input–output pairs of the form $(sys, feature)$, where $feature$ denotes the task-specific feature vector described in Definition~\ref{def:pre-training}.
 The preprocessing step also includes a data screening procedure, detailed in Section~\ref{subsec:CAD-pretrain-dataset}.

 Next, we clarify two subtle considerations regarding the CAD data preprocessing: $(i)$ For both the training and validation datasets, the \emph{absolute optimal ordering} is used as the target label.
 It may happen that multiple orderings yield the identical minimum running time.To accommodate this, we apply a multi-label strategy: if a system $sys$ admits two absolute optimal orderings $order_1$ and $order_2$, we record two separate samples $(sys, order_1)$ and $(sys, order_2)$. $(ii)$ Since testing-validation and testing datasets are only used for prediction, no multi-label augmentation preprocessing on the data is applied.
 Instead, we assess the quality of evaluation under two complementary metrics: \emph{absolute accuracy} (probability of predicting an absolute optimal ordering) and \emph{relative accuracy} (probability of predicting a relative optimal ordering).